Sunday, January 19, 2025

 I was never tough or wild - - but I assumed a completely new identity.
 I played tough and faked my way into the hardcore world of darkness and danger....endless one night stands, booze, drugs, encounters with lowlife criminals, pimps and hustlers and (later) hobnobbing with the famous....and infamous.

 I was never into drugs, but tried them.
 Often with negative results.
 Alcohol was my weakness.
-To be blunt - - how could I have sex with strangers if I wasn't completely soused?
+To be blunt - - how could I have existed in such a hedonistic lifestyle if I wasn't completely soused?

 Destructive?
 Absolutely.
 But at that time, it was a great escape from reality.
 I savored the danger.
 And despite self-destruction, I still retained my romantic soul.
 I told myself "Someday in the distant future I'll write about my unholy adventures....."